stacksgov/sips/considerations/economics.md

 ## About this CAB

-The SIP concerns the blockchain’s token economics.
+The economics CAB reviews SIPs related to the blockchain's token economics.
 This not only includes the STX token, but also any on-chain tokens created within smart contracts.
 SIPs that are concerned with fundraising methods, grants, bounties, and so on also belong in this SIP track.

 ## Considerations